The impact of trading bots on market volatility

 Ultimately, the influence of trading bots on market volatility is a double-edged sword.
 On one hand, they provide increased market efficiency and opportunities for traders, enhancing liquidity and potentially stabilizing prices over the long term.
 On the other hand, their propensity to amplify price movements during periods of distress necessitates a careful examination of their role.
 Investors and regulators alike must understand the implications of trading bots to create a balanced approach to these technological advancements in finance.

-Navigating the complexities of trading bot regulations
+Understanding the lifecycle of a trading bot